 10 Technical guidelines¶

-This section contains some technical guidelines for the Optimizer API for C users.
+This section contains some more in-depth technical guidelines for Optimizer API for C, not strictly necessary for basic use of MOSEK.

 10.1 Memory management and garbage collection¶